 Test Method: IS: 4020 (P-3)1998

 This test helps in determining the quality of wood.
-The kind of wood that is used should have lots of bearing on a time limit up to which a furniture would survive.
+The kind of wood that is used has a lot of bearing on the lifespan of any furniture.
 It may be made of hardwood, softwood, or engineered wood.

 Test Method: IS: 4020 (P-4)1998

-To ensure that cladding panels are not at undue risk of failure from typical impacts they should be tested for both hard and soft body impact resistance which is acceptable in British Standard.
+To ensure that cladding panels are not at undue risk of failure from typical impacts they should be tested for both hard and soft body impact resistance which is acceptable by British Standards.